 Lastly, students will have a weekly copywork assignment, which alternate between Scripture and quotes from Martin Luther.
 All Scripture copywork is provided in both ESV and KJV, allowing parents to choose the desired translation.

-Download the FREE 12-Week Martin Luther Unit Study
+Download the Martin Luther Printable

 I hope this study blesses you!
 You can find more information about When Lightning Struck!: The Story of Martin Luther at my little corner of the internet, Thinking Kids.
 You’ll find endorsements for the book, the back cover copy, and even a special offer if you pre-order the book before November 1st (so you’d need to hurry!).
 Again, if you would prefer a simple discussion guide for the book, that is also available free on the book page.
 God bless, friends, and happy studies!

 Danika Cooley is the author of When Lightning Struck!
 The Story of Martin Luther (Fortress Press, 2015), Wonderfully Made (CF4K, 2016), and Bible Road Trip.
 Her work has been featured in internationally-recognized children’s magazines over 150 times.
 Connect with her on Facebook, Pinterest, or Twitter.